them-es/wordpress-blocks-boilerplate/README.md

 ## them.es WordPress Blocks

-**them.es WordPress Blocks** is a WordPress "Gutenberg" blocks boilerplate to include in a theme.
+**them.es WordPress Blocks** is a WordPress "Gutenberg" blocks boilerplate which can be included in a theme.

 ## What's included?